 While you can walk around the World Showcase in Epcot, in Soarin’ you are invited to fly over the world.
 Soarin’ Around the World is located in the Land Pavillion.
 The queue is completely indoors so if you weren’t able to get a Fastpass at least the wait is air-conditioned.
 In this ride, you sit in a seat that swings slightly.
 There are three “gliders” each with three rows.
 The middle glider is best and in my opinion, the front row is best.
-Once you are buckled in, you are lifted off the ground and there is a screen in front you.
+Once you are buckled in, you are lifted off the ground and there is a screen in front of you.
 You travel around the world and see several amazing sights like the Great Wall of China and the Eiffel Tower.
-Several of the scenes have complimentary scents that fill the theater.
+Several of the scenes have complementary scents that fill the theater.

 2. Spaceship Earth

 This ride is more iconic than thrilling, taking you inside the huge Spaceship Earth.
 It is fun to see the progress of technology starting with the invention of the written language.
 One thing you will remember about this ride are the smells, they are part of the immersive experience of the ride.
-Spaceship Earth will close for about two years starting May 26th, 2020 for an overhaul and update.
-It desperately needs an update since the last scene shows the invention of the computer and it is an old PC with a CRT screen.

 3. Test Track

 Looking for a fast ride?
 Test Track has you covered!
 While you are waiting to go on the ride you get to design your dream car on the computer and see some really cool displays.
 As a plus-sized princess, I did feel a tiny bit cramped in the seat though.
 Be sure to get a Fastpass for this ride, if you don’t there is a single rider option that usually has much smaller wait times.

 4. Frozen Ever After Ride